Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

-where $\ell$ is an odd prime.
-The elements $\alpha_k$ are $\ell$-torsion elements in the groups $\pi_{2(\ell-1)k-1}S$.
-These elements are in the image of the J-homomorphism at odd primes $\ell$ and as discussed earlier they are also detected in algebraic K-theory of finite fields of order $q$ when $q$ generates $(\mathbb{Z}/\ell^2\mathbb{Z})^{\times}$.
+where $p$ is an odd prime.
+The elements $\alpha_k$ are $p$-torsion elements in the groups $\pi_{2(p-1)k-1}S$.
+These elements are in the image of the J-homomorphism at odd primes $p$ and as discussed earlier they are also detected in algebraic K-theory of finite fields of order $q$, under our hypotheses on $p$ and $q$.
 In particular, they correspond to certain special values of the Riemann zeta function.
-Now, consider the cofiber of the periodic self-map $v_1\co\Sigma^{2p-2}S/\ell\rightarrow S/\ell$ denoted $V(1)$.
-When $\ell\ge 5$, there exists a periodic self-map $v_2\co \Sigma^{2\ell^2-2}V(1)\to V(1)$ and there is an associated periodic family of elements in the homotopy groups of spheres called the $\beta$-family.
+Now, consider the cofiber of the periodic self-map $v_1\co\Sigma^{2p-2}S/p\rightarrow S/p$ denoted $V(1)$.
+When $p\ge 5$, there exists a periodic self-map $v_2\co \Sigma^{2p^2-2}V(1)\to V(1)$ and there is an associated periodic family of elements in the homotopy groups of spheres called the $\beta$-family.
 In particular, L. Smith \cite{MR0275429} proved that the maps

-are nontrivial.
-This family of elements also has a deep connection to number theory by work of Behrens \cite{MR2469520}.
-In particular, Behrens showed that the (divided) $\beta$-family is related to a family of modular forms satisfying certain congruences \cite[Thm.
-1.3]{MR2469520}.